Blossoms in Beijing: A Guide for Where and When To See Them

-With this last weekend's soaring temperatures, it's safe to say that spring has sprung in the capital, and if you've been out and about recently you might have noticed that Beijing's blossoms have begun to arrive.
-It's coming up to the perfect time to see cherry blossoms, which normally bloom towards the end of March and the beginning of April.
-So, we’ve put together a list of the best places in Beijing to go and see the blossoms.
+With daytime temperatures firmly set in double figures, it's safe to say spring is slowly arriving in the capital, and if you've been out and about recently, you might have noticed that Beijing's blossoms have also begun to arrive.
+It's coming up to the perfect time to see cherry blossoms, which normally bloom from mid to late March up to the beginning of April.
+So, we've put together a guide with some of the best places in Beijing to see different kinds of blossoms and when.

 Yuyuantan Park

 Be warned, though: The park does get extremely busy during peak season when the annual Cherry Blossom Festival – the first of Beijing's three big flower festivals – is in full swing, so you may be fighting for space to take that classic selfie in the blossoms.
-This year's festival is open from now until mid-April.
+The park has yet to announce the exact opening date of this year's festival, but it normally kicks off around Mar 18-20.
 (When I went a few years ago, it was towards the end of the cherry blossom season and was still quite busy but not overwhelming, however there were fewer cherry blossoms.)

 Yuyuantan Park 玉渊潭公园